Observability

 OTEL_SERVICE_NAME | gpu-dashboard-api | Service label that appears in your tracing UI. |

-The default endpoint points at localhost because the recommended deployment shape is an ADOT Collector sidecar in the same ECS task that forwards to AWS X-Ray, Datadog, Honeycomb, or any other OTLP-compatible backend.
+localhost because the recommended deployment shape is an ADOT Collector sidecar in the same ECS task that forwards to AWS X-Ray, Datadog, Honeycomb, or any other OTLP-compatible backend.

 If the @opentelemetry/* packages are missing from the image for some reason, the tracing module degrades to a no-op log and the server still starts — no hard dependency.